paulMery/moov-node/docs/output/_index.md

 npm i @moovio@node
 ```

-After you've installed the Node SDK, import it into your project.
+Then import it into your project.
 ```javascript
 import { Moov } from "@moovio/node";
 ```